nischaynagar/DAA/Assignment6/README.md

 C(S, i) = min { C(S-{i}, j) + dis(j, i)} where j belongs to S, j != i and j != 1.

 For a set of size n, we consider n-2 subsets each of size n-1 such that all subsets don’t have nth in them.
 Using the above recurrence relation, we can write dynamic programming based solution.
-There are at most O(n*2^n) subproblems, and each one takes linear time to solve.
-The total running time is therefore O(n^2*2^n).
+There are at most O(n\*2^n) subproblems and each one takes linear time to solve.
+The total running time is therefore O(n^2\*2^n).
 The time complexity is much less than O(n!), but still exponential.
 Space required is also exponential.
 So this approach is also infeasible even for slightly higher number of vertices.

 ### Analysis